Myles Garrett is a problem.

-The 6-foot-4, 272-pound defensive end has wreaked havoc on opposing offenses with his terrifying blend of speed and power.
-During the Browns' most recent game against the Tampa Bay Buccaneers, Garrett totaled three hurries and a QB hit while torching anyone tasked with blocking him one-on-one.
+The 6-foot-4, 272-pound defensive end has been wreaking havoc on opposing offenses with his terrifying blend of speed and power.

 That's supernatural body control and flexibility for an athlete of Garrett's size.